joannakl/cs102/projects/project4_du.markdown

 You cannot change the signatures of methods that are required.

-The `DiskUsage` program is given.
+The `DiskUsage` program is given in the Appendix.
 It provides usage verification and calls appropriate methods of your class to calculate the results.